MANDATORY PENALTY RELATED TO ALL SEX CRIMES

 If you are told that you do not have to report anymore and you are being removed from the Sex Offender Registry database/public records, you should get written verification of being removed.

 Typically, once you are on the Public Sex Offender Registry, it is difficult to get off.
 With that said, there are a few exceptions.
-In order to determine if you fit into any of those exceptions, contact Nicole Blank Becker with Blank Law, PC today.
+In order to determine if you fit into any of those exceptions, contact Attorney Nicole Blank Becker of Blank Law, PC today.

-For example: If convicted sex offenders are eligible for HYTA (Holmes Youthful Training Act), they do not need to be on the Public Sex Offender Registry at all.
+For example: If convicted sex offenders are eligible for HYTA (Holmes Youthful Trainee Act Michigan), they do not need to be on the Public Sex Offender Registry at all.

 FAILURE TO REGISTER AS A SEX OFFENDER

 If you violate any of the requirements of the Public Sex Offender Registry, you can and will be charged with the crime of failure to register as a sex offender.

 The law states, per MCL Sec.
 28.728a:

 - If an individual on the Sex Offender Registry fails to register or to update his or her registration information, as required under this act, law enforcement agencies shall do all of the following immediately after the date the individual was required to register or to update his or her registration information:

 (a) Determine whether the individual has absconded or is otherwise unlocatable.

 (b) If the registering local law enforcement agency was notified by a registration jurisdiction that the individual was to appear in order to register or update his or her registration information in the jurisdiction of the registering authority, notify the department in a manner prescribed by the department that the individual failed to appear as required.

 (c) Revise the information in the Sex Offender Registry to reflect that the individual has absconded or is otherwise unlocatable.